With this post you will learn how to use demographics in a more identity and psychology-based way.

 The second takeaway, which may be less obvious just eyeballing the chart, is that while the patriotic, gender, and guest identities all produced better outcomes than the generic message, these three demographics were not statistically different from each other.
 Thus, it would be premature to look at this data and think that patriotic appeals (e.g. “I’m a San Franciscan!”) are more effective than gender appeals.

 You may have already noticed two big real-world challenges to using demographics in the way I have suggested.
 The first is that it requires having accurate data.
 If a customer is a twenty-something woman, you don’t want your demographic appeals thinking she’s a 35 year-old man (a mistake Google has been known to make).
-Assuming your data is accurate, there is still another problem: which demographic identities do you use?
+Assuming your data is accurate, there is still another problem: which demographic identities should you use in your marketing strategy?

 To get the strongest effect, your customers need to feel that the comparison group you are showing them is relevant.
-On one hand, this could mean determining what your customers value: am I more motivated to be “like a man” or “like a San Franciscan?”
-On the other hand, you could take a more behavioral economics approach and tell themwhich group is important.
+On the one hand, this could mean determining what your customers value: am I more motivated to be “like a man” or “like a San Franciscan?”
+On the other hand, you could take a more behavioral economics approach and tell them which group is important.

 The idea here is pretty simple: if you can get a customer to embrace the fact that they belong to a given group, their affinity for that group increases (at least in the short run).
 If a man endorses the idea that he is a man, he will likely behave in a more masculine way.
 When San Franciscans acknowledge the fact that they are from San Francisco, they will likely feel worse about the 49ers not making it to the Super Bowl.
 They will also be more interested in products that other, like-minded San Franciscans prefer.

-Bringing these ideas together suggests a two-step approach towards using your demographic information to persuade customers:
+Bringing these ideas together suggests a two-step approach towards using your demographic information to persuade customers in your marketing strategy:

 - Activate or strengthen your customers’ affinity for a given demographic.